Bolatito2023/COMP-3005-Project/README.md

 HEALTH AND FITNESS CLUB
 COMP 3004 WINTER 2024 GROUP PROJECT

-The project's objective is to design and implement a health and fitness club system that executes various functions that would be discussed later in this document.
-It serves different functions for different users such as members, administrative staff and trainers.
-The Health and Fitness Application uses Java (IntelliJ) and PostgreSQL.
+Welcome to our Health and Fitness Club system project!
+This document provides a guide on setting up the system and explains its functionalities for different users.

-INSTALLATION AND SET UP:
+INSTALLATION AND SETUP
-In order to set up the system correctly ensure that the database is created on PGadmin before attempting to interact with the Java subsystem.
+Database Setup:
-To do this, create a new database named 'HealthAndFitnessClub' and use the DDL file stored in the 'SQL' file to create all the tables.
+Create a new database named 'HealthAndFitnessClub' in PGadmin.
+Use the DDL file in the 'SQL' folder to create all necessary tables.
-After doing this you are almost all set to start running the application.
-In Java edit the username, password and portnumber fields stored in the FitnessApp class.
-You would need the correct parameters in order to communicate with the database.
-Check for the correct parameters in PGadmin.
-The username is usually named 'postgres' and the portnumber can be found....

-In order to test some functionalities you may need to add some data into the table first.
-This is because the member, staff and trainer tables have hashpassword attributes that can not be retrieved from IntelliJ.
-You may need to register two members, one trainer and one administrative staff
+Java Configuration:
+Edit the username, password, and port number fields in the FitnessApp class to match your PostgreSQL database credentials.
+Ensure correct parameters (e.g., username 'postgres', port number) are used for database communication.

+DML File Setup:
+Add initial data to tables for testing functionalities:
+Register at least two members, one trainer, and one administrative staff.

+SYSTEM FUNCTIONALITIES
+Member Functions:
+User Registration
+Profile Management
+Dashboard Display
+Schedule Management (Personal Training Sessions, Group Fitness Classes)

+Trainer Functions:
+Schedule Management (Availability)
+Member Profile Viewing

+Administrative Staff Functions:
+Room Booking Management
+Equipment Maintenance Monitoring
+Class Schedule Updating
+Billing and Payment Processing (Integration with Payment Service)

+TESTING AND USAGE
+After setup, run the Java application to access the Health and Fitness Club system.
+Use various functionalities to simulate real-world scenarios and test system behavior.
+Monitor database interactions for data accuracy and system integrity.

+CONTRIBUTORS
+Abolarinwa Elegbede
+Forewa Aboderin
+Mike Fang